FherStk/AutoCheck/docs/tutorials/developer.md

 A copy detector is a set of methods which main goal is the check if an student's file is a copy of another one (or some).
 All the copy detectors must inherit from `Core.CopyDetector` class and provide an implementation for their abstract methods (it will depend on every file type or content).

 ### Core
-The core contains a set of classes intended to be inherited (as mentioned before) but also contains the `Output` and the `Utils`.
+The core contains a set of classes intended to be inherited (as mentioned before) but also contains the `Output` and the `Utils` classes.
 The first one is used for sending data to the output (terminal, log files, etc); the second one contains a set of useful methods and miscellanea.

 ## How to create a new script
 The following guide decribes how to create new scripts using checkers and the scoring mechanism, please follow this instructions: